adamfowleruk/mljs/planning.md

   - DONE Core: Change searchcontext so that setOptions takes an options builder (as well as legacy options JSON), so as to maintain a reference to these transations
  - DONE Docs: XML example for custom renderer support, with namespaces in XPath
  - Figure out why HTTP 500s result in throwing an exception rather than MLJS error handling (e.g. extension execution errors)
- - Ensure version extension absence errors gracefully
+ - DONE Ensure version extension absence errors gracefully
+ - DONE Rework all examples to use searchcontext rather than direct invocation of mljs methods
+ - BUG cooccurence widget now not returning results in combined V7 query mode
  - App builder gap closing
   - TEST Core: Rework searchcontext
-   - TEST Allow contribution of facets/sort etc to alter both text (grammar) queries and structured query (independently, via searchcontext)
+   - DONE Allow contribution of facets/sort etc to alter both text (grammar) queries and structured query (independently, via searchcontext)
    - Add "values" as a searchcontext last function option
    - Ensure searchcontext supports updateFacets
    - IN PROGRESS Add addFacetSelection listener etc to highcharts widget